adimesika1/CloudWalker/README.md

 ```
 python evaluate_classification.py <dataset> <trained_model_directory>
 ```

+## Pretrained
+You can use some pretrained models from [our pretrained models](https://cgm.technion.ac.il/Computer-Graphics-Multimedia/Software/CloudWalker/runs.zip) to run evaluation only.

 ## Citation
 If you find our work useful in your research, please consider citing: